csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 snakemake -s Snakefile --jobs 8 --use-singularity --executor cluster-generic --cluster-generic-submit-cmd "hq submit --cpus 5"
 ```

-And then, please use correct project number in sbatch directives and submit the Snakemake workflow job as below:
+You can correct above modification in the batch script (and use your own project number in sbatch directives) before submitting the Snakemake workflow job as below:

 ```
 sbatch snakemake_hq_puhti.sh